There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 - Picnic blanket

-- Small sharp knife – A small serrated knife is always a good all-round picnic knife
+- Small sharp knife – A small serrated knife is always an excellent all-round picnic knife.

 - Plates & cups – Reusable melamine or eco-friendly disposable.